PTMagicians/Settings-Archive/PTMagic Version 1/StevenShizzleh/Readme.md

 #  Archived Settings - PTM Version 1
 ## Educational Purposes ONLY

-These settings will longer work with PTMagic version 2.
+These are **OUTDATED** settings from PTMagic v1 -- they designed to work with Profit Trailer v1.

-However, they can still provide insight and ideas when developing your own PTMagic settings.
+They will not work with PTMagic v2, or Profit Trailer v2 -- however, they can still provide valuable ideas when developing your own PTMagic settings and trading strategies.

 ---